EisenheimDiego/DotWars/README.md

 - When accumulating mana points, you will get to use them in 4 different ways.
   - Life: ![alt text](./src/main/java/ac/ucr/b66958/proyecto/images/life.png "Life")
-    > In order for increase your life in one point, you will require 1 mana point.
+    > In order for increase your life in 1 point, you will require 1 mana point.
   - Strength: ![alt text](./src/main/java/ac/ucr/b66958/proyecto/images/strength.png "Strength")
-    > In case you want to increase your strength in one point you will require 2 mana points.
+    > In case you want to increase your strength in 1 point you will require 2 mana points.
   - Hit Distance: ![alt text](./src/main/java/ac/ucr/b66958/proyecto/images/hitdistance.png "Hit Distance")
-    > To increase your hit distance, or range, you will require 3 mana points.
+    > To increase 1 point on your hit distance, or range, you will require 3 mana points.
   - Step Distance: ![alt text](./src/main/java/ac/ucr/b66958/proyecto/images/stepdistance.png "Step Distance")
-    > And finally, to increase in one point your step distance, or moving steps, you require 1 mana point.
+    > And finally, to increase in 1 point your step distance, or moving steps, you require 1 mana point.

 ### Distributing mana points in your action